Hotel Holiday Inn Express Toronto-North York by IHG

 The hotel offers free parking and free WiFi.
 The hotel also serves a complimentary daily breakfast buffet.

-Shops at Vaughan Mills and Yorkdale Mall are 10 minutes’ drive from the Holiday Inn Express Toronto-North York, an IHG Hotel.Distance in property description is calculated using © OpenStreetMap
+Shops at Vaughan Mills and Yorkdale Mall are 10 minutes’ drive from the Holiday Inn Express Toronto-North York, an IHG Hotel.Couples in particular like the location – they rated it 8.0 for a two-person trip.Distance in property description is calculated using © OpenStreetMap

 Hotel Holiday Inn Express Toronto-North York by IHG reviews

-Planning your ferry trip from Toronto?
-Stay at Holiday Inn Express Toronto-North York by IHG; rated ★★★★☆ (8.1/10) and is available from CAD $ 563.
-Holiday Inn Express Toronto-North York by IHG is perfectly situated near the ferry routes, and can be reserved directly through Booking.com.
+Looking for a great place to stay in Toronto?
+Book Holiday Inn Express Toronto-North York by IHG; rated ★★★★☆ (8.1/10) and is available from CAD $ 330.
+Holiday Inn Express Toronto-North York by IHG is conveniently located near ferry terminals, and can be booked directly with Booking.com.

 📍 Address Holiday Inn Express Toronto-North York by IHG